Dear readers of ADxS.org, please forgive the disruption.

 • New, unexpected stimuli

-The BIS is noradrenergic-cholinergic-serotonergic controlled10 and may be impaired by anxiolytics.11
+The BIS is noradrenergic-cholinergic-serotonergic controlled10 and can be impaired by anxiolytics.11

 2.1.2.
 Effects of the BIS

-People with high BIS report more negative experiences in a diary study and experience them more negatively than comparison groups.12
+In a diary study, people with high BIS reported more negative experiences and experienced them more negatively than comparison groups.12

 People with high BIS evaluate negative social experiences more negatively.
 They invest more to avoid them and experience negative experiences more intensely.13, page 227, with further evidence))

-People with high BIS set negative goals more often.
-Example in the social domain: “I don’t want to be alone” instead of “I want to have a partner.”13, page 227, with further evidence))
+People with high BIS are more likely to set negative goals.
+Example in the social domain: “I don’t want to be alone” instead of “I want to have a partner”.13, page 227, with further evidence))

-Nevertheless, the choice of (here: social) goals is a better predictor of (here: social) success than the measure of sensitivity to punishment or reward (BIS and BAS).13, page 227, with further evidence))
+Nevertheless, the choice of (here: social) goals is a better predictor of (here: social) success than the degree of sensitivity to punishment or reward (BIS and BAS).13, page 227, with further evidence))

 2.2.
 The BIS according to the new RST